ironbar/arc25/docs/05_Solution_Summary.md

 In the following subsections I will argue why I believe search and learn has advantages over the other approaches.

 #### Transduction and test-time training

+> [Transduction](https://en.wikipedia.org/wiki/Transduction_(machine_learning)) is the process of directly drawing conclusions about new data from previous data, without constructing a model

 Although it was the dominant approach in the ARC24 prize and very likely one of the dominant approaches in ARC25, I do not believe it is the best bet to solve ARC-AGI-2 because: